techwitch74/TSS/README.md

 _Stop_EventData=0
 _CheckIntInSec=2
 @
-@ write an EventID 999 into remote hosts eventlog to stop TSS at remote host, if started with 'stop:Evt:999' or any other ID(s); comma separated list like =host1,host2
+@ write an EventID 999 into remote hosts eventlog to stop TSS at remote host, if started with 'stop:Evt:999' or any other ID(s); comma separated list in double quotes like ="host1,host2"
 _WriteEventToHosts=
 _Remote_Stop_EventID=999
 @